C-Rodg/CryptoCap/docs/index.md

 * Track and learn about your favorite cryptocurrencies.
 * Get desktop notifications for custom price alerts.
-* Find information on price changes, market cap, & total supply for over 99 different cryptocurrencies.
+* Find information on price changes, market cap, & total supply for over 1000 different cryptocurrencies.
+* View graphs of price, market cap, and volume data from the last 24 hours to 365 days!
 * View the cryptocurrency market as a whole with our global market data.
-* See cryptocurrency prices in over 32 currencies ranging from USD to ZAR!
+* See cryptocurrency prices in over 32 currencies ranging from USD to THB!
 * Downloadable installer for Windows and macOS systems.

 ## [](#header-motivation)Motivation